aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 {{% /alert %}}
 ## **Implement Custom Calculation Engine**
 The following code implements the Custom Calculation Engine.
-It implements the interface [AbstractCalculationEngine](https://reference.aspose.com/cells/java/com.aspose.cells/AbstractCalculationEngine) which has only one method [calculate(CalculationData data)](https://reference.aspose.com/cells/java/com.aspose.cells/abstractcalculationengine#calculate-com.aspose.cells.CalculationData-).
-This method is called against all of your formulas.
+It implements the interface [AbstractCalculationEngine](https://reference.aspose.com/cells/java/com.aspose.cells/AbstractCalculationEngine) which has only one method, [calculate(CalculationData data)](https://reference.aspose.com/cells/java/com.aspose.cells/abstractcalculationengine#calculate-com.aspose.cells.CalculationData-).
+This method is called for all of your formulas.
 Inside this method, we capture the **TODAY** function and add one day to the system date.
 So if the current date is 27/07/2023, then the custom engine will calculate TODAY() as 28/07/2023.

 ### **Programming Sample**